postcss/postcss/README.md

 <img align="right" width="95" height="95" src="http://postcss.github.io/postcss/logo.svg" title="Philosopher’s stone, logo of PostCSS">

 PostCSS is a tool for transforming CSS with JS plugins.
-These plugins can add vendor prefixes, support variables and mixins, transpile future CSS syntax, inline images, and more.
+The growing ecosystem of PostCSS plugins can add vendor prefixes, support variables and mixins, transpile future CSS syntax, inline images, and more.

 PostCSS is used by Google, Twitter, Alibaba, and Shopify.